AceSpade27/MangaDownloader/README.md

 # how to use
 `$ python main.py`
+log in and enter the url that is in your address bar after logging in (Send to Kindle page)
 enter your search query (what you want to search)
 select the manga you want using space
 and press enter